 The study results will be presented to women at antenatal clinics and in local community groups using posters and presentations.

-The findings of the study will be presented at conferences (both international and local) to disseminate them to a large body of professionals in the field of Obstetrics and Gynaecology, Haematology, Internal Medicine, Paediatric, etc. The findings will also be published in high impact peer reviewed journals for wider dissemination of information and will be used in counselling post-partum women with anaemia at the various postnatal clinics on complications associated with anaemia and preventive measures that may be employed.
+The findings of the study will also be presented at conferences (international and local) to disseminate them to a large body of professionals in the field of Obstetrics and Gynecology, Hematology, Internal Medicine, Pediatric etc. The findings will also be published in high impact peer reviewed journals for wider dissemination of information and will be used in counselling post-partum women with anemia at the various postnatal clinics on complications associated with anemia and preventive measures that may be employed.
 Charts will be created to facilitate counselling at the various antenatal clinics.
 We will issue press releases about the findings of the study.